 Devil’s Path Silhouette – Hazy Sunset on Huckleberry Point – Catskills – #hudsonvalleyhikes #catskillsmountains #catskills #visitcatskills #enjoy #nynjtc #huckleberrypoint #devilspath #naturephotography #natureny #sunset #colors #naturalnewyork #ny #nystate #nystateparks #iloveny #ispyny #rei #getoutside #optoutside #scenichudson #scenicny #dveight #hvmag #chronogram

 Description: Huckleberry shares a lot with Kaaterskill High Peak and Kaaterskill Falls, accessible in the summer months by the rickety but gorgeous Kaaterskill Clove Road (but please take it slow – bikers, walkers, and others take advantage of a road that can often be barreled down).
 This marked trail passes through plentiful forest, turning off through streams before coming to a series of rock ledges with an unparalleled view of the Devil’s Path and the Clove itself, which is an obscure and hard-to-vantage location that rewards attention.
 But take caution – bears, snakes, and other wildlife can all appear along the paths.

 Distance: 8 miles

 Description: This long, largely flat loop trail starts outside of North-South Lake state park, passes by Kaaterskill High Falls, and heads out along the extensive ridge line of the outer escarpment.
 The key here is stamina, as hikers will be spending close to five hours just walking and, even if the grades aren’t particularly tough, the fatigue adds up.
-With enough food and water, however, everyone can take advantage of incredible views of the Hudson Valley all the way up to Albany, with many ideal break spots.
+With enough food and water, however, everyone can take advantage of incredible Hudson Valley hiking with views all the way up to Albany, and many ideal break spots.